pjotrekk/lightning/blogpost/blogpost.md

     <version>2.24.0</version>
 </dependency>
 ```
-Same, for the ability to write to MongoDB.

-Right now our app contains all the needed dependencies and a simple Java class LightningApplication.
+Now the app contains all the needed dependencies and a simple Java class LightningApplication.

 ### Set the Apache Kafka and MongoDB instances

 The Lightning app will connect to Apache Kafka and MongoDB.
-They can be easily set using Docker Compose:
+They can be easily set using Docker Compose.
+It sets up an Apache Kafka linked with Apache Zookeeper and a MongoDB instances.

 ```yml
 version: '3.7'